-In addition to prior graduate preparation, work experience, and required PsyD coursework, candidates complete a series of field experiences.
+In addition to required coursework, candidates complete a series of field experiences.

 Each student must satisfy the residency requirement within the first year.
 In the School PsyD Program “residency” reflects an intensive commitment to the program by being on campus for a significant period of the program.
 Candidates in the PsyD program must earn 27 credits within one 12-month period.
 This is designed to occur in the first year of the program and allows students the opportunity to develop an affiliation with faculty, colleagues and the profession.